Home » By Course » Desserts » Creamy Peanut Butter Fudge

 Ingredients for peanut butter fudge are displayed, each labeled.

-• Salt: Often overlooked, but salt is great at balancing the sweetness and rounding out the flavors of the fudge.
+• Salt: Often overlooked, but salt is great at balancing the sweetness.

 Step-By-Step Instructions